-And the utilitarian iron on the outside of the building is deceptive – inside the temple is rich and ornate with red and gold furnishings supplied from China and an intricately carved altar.
+And the utilitarian iron on the outside of the building is deceptive.
+Inside, the temple is rich and ornate with red and gold furnishings from China and an intricately carved altar.

 The building was a social and spiritual focus for the Chinese community up until the 1970s.
-When no longer used for worship it was donated to the National Trust of Australia.
+When no longer used for worship, it was donated to the National Trust of Australia (Queensland).

-As well as the unique experience of a rare Chinese temple, the museum attached to the building gives an insight into the remarkable, industrious lives of Atherton’s early Chinese population.
+As well as the unique experience of a rare Chinese temple, the museum attached to the building gives an insight into the remarkable, dynamic lives of Atherton’s early Chinese population.

-Migrants from mainly south west China, they came to work on the Tablelands after being shut out of gold prospecting on the Palmer River.
+Migrants from mainly southwest China came to work on the Tablelands after being shut out of gold prospecting on the Palmer River.

-At the time the temple was built more than 1000 Chinese lived together in this part of Atherton.
+When the temple was built, more than 1000 Chinese lived together in this part of Atherton.

 The World Heritage-listed temple is on Herberton Road on the outskirts of Atherton.

-The temple and museum are open Monday to Saturday from 9am to 5pm.
-Guides are on site to show visitors around and explain this astonishing reminder of Tablelands history.
+The temple and museum are open Tuesday to Saturday from 10 am to 2 pm.
+Guides are on site to show visitors around and explain this great reminder of Tablelands history.

-For more information visit Atherton Chinatown and Hou Wang Temple.
+For more information, visit Hou Wang Chinese Temple and Museum.